ahvermeer/github-slideshow/_posts/0000-01-02-ahvermeer.md

 layout: slide
 title: "Welcome to a nice slide!"
 ---
-Dit is een nieuwe text die hier komt te staan DUH.
+Dit is een nieuwe text die hier komt te staan DUH. :tada:
 Use the left arrow to go back!